atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 ```

-**Add Http Intercepter for Authentication**
+**Add Http Interceptor for Authentication**

-You would be intercept any outgoing HTTP request and add an authorization header to http header
+You would intercept any outgoing HTTP request and add an authorization header to http header
 The HttpClient allows you to write interceptors
 Keep in mind that injecting OidcSecurityService into the interceptor via the constructor results in a cyclic dependency.
 To avoid this use the injector instead.

-Create `auth.intercepter.ts` in services directory
+Create `auth.interceptor.ts` in the services directory

 ```js
 import { Injectable, Injector } from '@angular/core';